Ryuotaikun/ryuo_bot/README.txt

 - Tracking chat history
 - Timing out links and banned words
 - Reacting to custom commands (still hardcoded)
+- Reacting to subscriptions

+NOTE:
+At all times, if the bot is going rouge it can be removed from a channel by typing "!ryuo exit" in the chat.
+This command is only available to the moderators and the owner of a channel.

 Set Up:
 - Create a new folder <fol_name> for the bot and copy the files in